Starcounter/RetailDemo/README.md

 We ran the cluster with 5, 3 and 1 Galera node to test how the cluster scales different load types with size.
 As expected, read loads scale almost perfectly and write loads scale negatively with cluster size due to Galera node replication.
 The highest MariaDB/Galera read performance was achieved using 5 Galera nodes using the asynchronous MariaDB driver.
 The highest write performance for MariaDB/Galera (both 100% write and 5% write) was achieved using only one Galera node.

 During the tests, we ensured that the server throughput was as high as possible.
 During the 100% read and 95% read tests the server CPU was fully loaded.
 During the write tests it was mostly idle as all time was spent waiting for the database write and replication to complete.

+For more details on how to set up the RetailDemo servers with MariaDB/Galera, see https://github.com/Starcounter/RetailDemo/tree/master/nodejs-mysql